hammadojh/hci_course/README.md

-# SWE 595: Special Topics in Software Engineering - Human-Computer Interaction (HCI)
+# SWE 503: Human-Computer Interaction (HCI)

-Welcome to the official page for **SWE 595: Special Topics in Software Engineering - Human-Computer Interaction (HCI)**.
+Welcome to the official page for **SWE 503: Human-Computer Interaction (HCI)**.
 This repository contains all the resources you'll need to succeed in the course, including the syllabus, lecture slides, activities, videos, papers, and more.

 ## Table of Contents
 - [Course Overview](#course-overview)